 Table of contents

-Sure Start aims to enhance the life chances for young children growing up in disadvantaged neighbourhoods and provide equal opportunity to early learning and childcare.
+Sure Start along with the other programmes aims to enhance the life chances for young children growing up in disadvantaged neighbourhoods and provide equal opportunity to early learning and childcare.

-This is because children in these communities are at risk of doing poorly at school, having trouble with peers, those in authority (i.e., parents, teachers), and ultimately experiencing compromised life chances (e.g., early school leaving, unemployment, limited longevity).
+This is because children in these communities are at risk of doing poorly at school, having trouble with peers and authority which can lead to them leaving school early and unemployment.

 What is a Sure Start Children’s Centre?

-Sure Start helps children to learn new skills and support their social and emotional development as well as support families’ health and wellbeing.
-This could be through enhanced health visits, support for good quality play and children’s centres.
+Sure Start Children’s Centres help parents to learn parenting skills and support children’s social and emotional early years development as well as families’ health and wellbeing.

 Some nurseries are part of the Sure Start programme, providing additional services to further support children’s early years.
 The programme offers different services, including the Sure Start Maternity Grant which is a one-off payment to help towards the costs of having a baby.
 In Scotland, this is called Pregnancy and Baby Payment.